Basicprogrammer10/connorcode-writing/minecraft/powder-snow-farm.md

 I then used world edit to add in all the powered rails for this layer.
 Then I made a new layer of white concrete the same size one layer up from the rails, this is where the player minecrat would go.
 Every 18 blocks, I put in a row of redstone blocks to power the rails.
-The player minecart system used normal rails as well as powered rails, and as it turns out world edit does not work too well with cloning rails, lol.
+The player minecart system used normal rails as well as powered rails, and as it turns out world edit does not work too well with cloning rails, lol (see picture on the left).
 Fortunately the fill command worked fine allowing me to set the rail direction.
 I then put in all `9,312` cauldrons, completing the easy part of the farm :).
 Now it was onto the bucket refiller system.

 <img src="../assets/minecraft/powder-snow-farm/bucket_slice_iso.png" width="40%" alt="Bucket Refill Slice" align="right" style="margin-left: 10px;"></img>
-This system uses droppers to remember the rail lane the player minecart is at and used a trap door to stop the buckets at that point.
+This system uses a dropper line to remember the rail lane the player minecart is at and used a trap door to stop the buckets at that point.
 When the player goes by, the needed buckets are picked up, and slice is activated, causing the extras buckets to be sent back to storage and the next lane activated.
 At the very end, the item is sent back to the beginning and the whole thing starts again.
 You can see the two wide tillable segment here on the right.